miso-lims/walkthroughs/2-0-samples.md

 stocks we entered in the previous step as well as the reference stock entered in part 3 of this tutorial.

+1. Select the samples you wish to edit:
+  * If you are continuing from the end of section **3.2 Bulk Propagate Samples**, do not navigate away from the page.
+At the top left of the table after saving samples, click the _Edit_ button.
+Continue to step 2.
+Otherwise, select samples using the following:
     1. On the _Samples_ page, enter your project name in the search box.
     1. Check the boxes for the stock samples (propagated and received) that you created in sections 2.4 and 3.1.
 These are the samples with aliases that end with `_D_S1`.
     1. From the _Bulk actions_ dropdown at the bottom, select _Update selected_ and click _Go_.
 1. Change the _QC Status_ column to `Ready` for all rows.
 1. Enter a _Matrix Barcode_ for the stock entered in section 2.4 and record it on your worksheet. <img src="pics/blue_pencil.png">
 1. Click _Save_.